unwire/handsoap/README.markdown

 1. Find the wsdl for the service you want to consume.

 2. Figure out the url for the endpoint, as well as the protocol version.
-(Look inside the wsdl)
+	 * To find the endpoint, look inside the wsdl, for `<soap:address location="..">`

 3. Create a service class.
 Add endpoints and protocol.
-Import needed namespace(s).
+Alias needed namespace(s).
+   * To find the namespace(s), look in the samples from soapUI.
+It will be imported as `v1`

 4. Open the wsdl in [soapUI](http://www.soapui.org/).